-^{}Fiscal Year 2015 was the first year of implementation, therefore, only four years are shown.
+\Fiscal Year 2015 was the first year of implementation of GASB Statement No. 68, therefore, only five years are shown.

 Notes to Schedule:

 Change in Benefit Terms: The figures above do not include any liability impact that may have resulted from plan changes which occurred after June 30, 2015.
 This applies for voluntary benefit changes as well as any offers of Two Years Additional Credit Service (a.k.a.
 Golden Handshake).